2023 Qatar espionage case: Trial and verdict

 In late March 2023, the eight men had their first trial.

-In October 2023, the eight former Indian naval officers working for the Al Dahra consulting company, which was advising the Qatari government on the acquisition of submarines, were handed death sentences by a Qatari court.
+On 26 October 2023, the eight former Indian naval officers working for the Al Dahra consulting company, which was advising the Qatari government on the acquisition of submarines, were handed death sentences by a Qatari court.
 The charges against the eight men were not made public by either the Indian government or the Qatari authorities.
 Some news outlets, citing unnamed sources, said the men were charged with spying for Israel.

 In December 2023, as per India's foreign ministry, the death sentences were commuted.
 However, the new penalty they would face was not specified.
-The allegation however was untrue and when the authorities found that there was no evidence to support the case, the 8 Naval officers were released.
+The authorities later found that there was no evidence to support the case, and the 8 Naval officers were released.

-Only seven were released, eighth person is awaiting release as of Feb 2025.

 In 12 February 2024 the Indian Government released a statement welcoming and celebrating the release of all eight former Indian Navy officers and thanked the Emir of Qatar for facilitating their release.

+According to an article from February 2026, one of the officers, Commander Purnendu Tiwari, still remains detained in Doha, with his family seeking intervention from the Prime Minister of India.

 Reactions

 The detained Indian nationals in Qatar were actively sought for consular access by the Indian mission in Doha, according to the Ministry of External Affairs of India (MEA).
 Arindam Bagchi, the spokesperson for the MEA, said that the Indian Embassy in Doha spoke with the Qatari government and that Indian diplomats visited the arrested individuals to inquire about their wellbeing.
-The families of the arrested individuals are still in contact with the Indian embassy in Doha, which is also providing consular and legal support.
-However, the MEA withheld any information pertaining to the accusations made against the former officers.
+The families of the arrested individuals were in continuous contact with the Indian embassy in Doha, which was also providing consular and legal support.
+The MEA withheld any information pertaining to the accusations made against the former officers.

-According to Hindustan Times, an Indian journalist and their spouse were also ordered by Qatari authorities to leave the country for reporting on the case.
+According to the Hindustan Times, an Indian journalist and their spouse were also ordered by Qatari authorities to leave the country for reporting on the case.